cdave1/ftgles-lite/README.md

 # FTGLES Lite

-This is a lite version of the main ftlges project, here [FTGL](https://github.com/cdave1/ftgles).
+This is a lite version of the main ftlges project, [located here](https://github.com/cdave1/ftgles).